 Solution 3.
 Pause your Windows antivirus protection

-Sometimes, the antivirus protection in Windows Security will conflict with third-party programs like Dropbox.
+Sometimes, the antivirus protection in Windows Security will conflict with public clouds like Dropbox.
 So you can disable it temporarily and see if Dropbox is able to work normally.

 1. Select Start > Settings > Update & Security > Windows Security > Virus & threat protection > Manage settings (or Virus & threat protection settings in previous versions of Windows 10).